senior man in kayak by Asbury Solomons dock

 Harlan and Paul had built their retirement home in Louisville, and Harlan set out to try to open a food co-op in his new community.
 Harlan was impressed with the co-op business model, but the venture did not come to fruition.
 “Big disappointment,” says Harlan.
 “Yet no regret because I gave it my all for nearly five years.”

-Harlan’s career gusto is matched by his enthusiasm for off-the-clock activities that include travel, RVing, kayaking, gardening, reading, cooking, and a 10-year run as an adult competitive figure skater while living in Indianapolis.
-He and his skating partner Susan, who Harlan humbly says made him “look good,” competed and won numerous awards in ice dancing.
+Harlan’s career gusto is matched by his enthusiasm for off-the-clock activities.
+Those include travel, RVing, kayaking, gardening, reading, cooking, and a 10-year run as an adult competitive figure skater while living in Indianapolis.
+He and his skating partner Susan, competed and won numerous awards in ice dancing.

 A major influence on Harlan’s life has been the love of the outdoors.
 He recalls hearing Nat King Cole’s rendition of “Nature Boy” and identifying with it.
 “The mystery and beauty of it all never ceases to amaze me,” says Harlan.
-His affinity for the original Americans and their traditions and spirituality led him to a 2006 class in Navajo rug weaving with Jennie Slick, a master weaver, which he describes as a “truly spiritual experience.”
+His affinity for the original Americans and their traditions and spirituality led him to a 2006 class in Navajo rug weaving with Jennie Slick.
+Jennie is a master weaver, and weaving with her was a “truly spiritual experience.”
 Life and work kept him from pursuing his interest in weaving until recently when he began learning tapestry weaving.
 He loves working with color and texture to communicate his experiences to others.
 Recently, Harlan exhibited a tapestry that now hangs in the couple’s office as part of the Asbury Solomons Resident Art Show.

 Harlan’s journey to Asbury Solomons in Calvert County, Md., began as Paul and Harlan realized that home maintenance had become more burdensome and time consuming.
 They saw friends beginning to need assistance.
 Searching for a continuing care retirement community like Asbury Solomons seemed to make the most sense.